iamdeepaksingh/FullStack-WebApp/GloboEvents/frontend/README.md

 - Enter a city name in the input field and submit the form.
 - The application will fetch and display a list of events happening in that city.

+## Geolocation feature
+- Used leaflet-geosearch for enhanced map feature.
+- used OpenStreetMapProvider to get address based on event latitude and longitude.

 ## Running the Application

 No additional setup is required for the frontend.
 Just open the `index.html` file in your browser after starting the backend server.
 Make sure the backend is running to handle API requests.